-Funding markets are evaluated on an ongoing basis to ensure appropriate funding strategies are executed depending on the market, competitive and regulatory environment.
-SBSA employs a diversified funding strategy, sourcing liquidity in both domestic and offshore markets, and incorporates a coordinated approach to accessing loan and debt capital markets for SBG.
+Funding markets are evaluated on an on-going basis to ensure appropriate SBSA Group funding strategies are executed depending on the market, competitive and regulatory environment.
+SBSA Group employs a diversified funding strategy, sourcing liquidity in both the domestic and offshore markets, and incorporates a coordinated approach to accessing loan and debt capital markets across the group.

-Primary funding sources are in the form of deposits across a spectrum of retail and wholesale clients, as well as loan and debt capital markets across SBSA.

-Total funding-related liabilities reduced from R1,056 billion as at 31 December 2016 to R1,048 billion as at 31 December 2017.
+Primary funding sources are in the form of deposits across a spectrum of retail and wholesale clients, as well as loan and debt capital markets.
+Total funding-related liabilities increased from R1 048 billion as at 31 December 2017 to R1 126 billion as at 31 December 2018.

-The following table sets out SBSA's funding-related liabilities composition1 as at 31 December 2017 and 31 December 2016.
+The following table sets out SBSA Group's funding-related liabilities composition as at 31 December 2018 and 31 December 2017.